 15 year old Claudette Poirier disappeared from Drummondville July 27, 1977.
 Later her bicycle was recovered from the side of a rural road in the area.
 Nearly 10 years later her bones were recovered in a local camp ground.
 We don’t know how she died.

-17 year old Chantal Tremblay disappeared from Rosemere on July 29, 1977.
+17 year old Chantal Tremblay was from Rosemere, north of Laval.
+She was last seen by a bus driver on July 29, 1977 at the Henri Bourassa metro station.
 Her body was recovered 8 months later in Terrebonne.
 She was murdered, but we don’t know how she died.
-Her autopsy report should be examined to see if the coroner determined she was strangled.

-A murder victim between the ages of 18 and 25 was discovered along chemin de lac in Longeueil on April 2nd, 1977.
+A murder victim between the ages of 18 and 25 was discovered along chemin de lac in Longeueil on April 2nd, 1977. ( Note: in 2021 this Jane Doe was identified as Evelyne Levasseur Pulice).
 And given the time and place of this discovery, this then leads back to the consideration of the murder of…

 Of all these cases, Sharon Prior’s is the most widely known.
 Given the geography, timing and victimology her case should be considered in these matters.
 It’s been nearly 40 years, and the Longeueil Police have advanced nothing.